open-telemetry/opentelemetry-java-contrib/span-stacktrace/README.md

 ### Manual SDK setup

-Here is an example registration of `StackTraceSpanProcessor` to capture stack trace for all the spans that have a duration >= 1000 ns.
-The spans that have an `ignorespan` string attribute will be ignored.
+Here is an example registration of `StackTraceSpanProcessor` to capture stack trace for all the spans that have a duration >= 1 ms. The spans that have an `ignorespan` string attribute will be ignored.

 ```java